mygadgetsrock/Client-Lakehouse-Project/README.md

 # Client-Lakehouse-Project
-End to end data engineering project using PySpark, Delta Lake, and Azure architecture
+End to end data engineering project using Databricks, PySpark, Delta Lake, and Azure architecture